Get help in searching for information on your subject

 Too many results?

-- Limit your search to a specific field (e.g. keywords).
+Limit your search to a specific field (e.g. keywords or subject headings).

 Too few results?

-- Did you limit your search too much by using AND?
+Do not limit your search too much by using AND or NOT

 No results?
 Wrong results?

-- Did you use the correct search field?
-For instance, do not use the word diabetes in an author field.
+Did you use the correct search field?
+For instance, do not use the word diabetes in the author field.

 Acute vs chronic information need